Stripe allows you to accept credit card payments online.

 -

-Handle Fufillment – You can have a webhook that listens for succssful payment events from Stripe.
+Handle Fulfillment – You can have a webhook that listens for successful payment events from Stripe.
 You can use this webhook to update your database to authorize the user to view premium content or send a confirmation email to the user.

 1. Link to Stripe